fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **New-AzureSqlDatabaseServerFirewallRule** cmdlet creates a firewall rule in the specified instance of ssSDS Server in the current subscription.
+The **New-AzureSqlDatabaseServerFirewallRule** cmdlet creates a firewall rule in the specified instance of Azure SQL Database Server in the current subscription.

-Use the *StartIpAddress* and *EndIpAddress* parameters to specify a range of IP addresses that this rule allows to connect to the ssSDS server.
+Use the *StartIpAddress* and *EndIpAddress* parameters to specify a range of IP addresses that this rule allows to connect to the Azure SQL Database server.

 Specify the *AllowAllAzureServices* parameter to create a rule that allows Azure connections to the server.
 The rule has starting and ending IP address values of 0.0.0.0.